-Directory/file name Description conf Contains global gateway configuration files. bin Contains the executable shell scripts, batch files, and JARs for clients and servers. deployments Contains cluster topology descriptor files that define Hadoop clusters, see Configure Cluster Topologies. lib Contains the JARs for all the components that make up the gateway. dep Contains the JARs for all of the components upon which the gateway depends. ext A directory where user supplied extension JARs can be placed to extends the gateway functionality. samples Contains a number of samples that can be used to explore the functionality of the gateway. templates Contains default configuration files that can be copied and customized.
+Directory/file name Description conf Contains global gateway configuration files. conf/topologies Contains topology descriptor files that define Hadoop Clusters. bin Contains the executable shell scripts, batch files, and JARs for clients and servers. deployments Contains cluster deployment files. lib Contains the JARs for all the components that make up the gateway. dep Contains the JARs for all of the components upon which the gateway depends. ext A directory where user supplied extension JARs can be placed to extends the gateways functionality. samples Contains a number of samples that can be used to explore the functionality of the gateway. templates Contains default configuration files that can be copied and customized.
 README Provides basic information about the Apache Knox Gateway.
 ISSUES Describes significant known issues.
 CHANGES Enumerates the changes between releases.
 LICENSE Documents the license under which this software is provided.
 NOTICE Documents required attribution notices for included dependencies.
 DISCLAIMER Documents that this release is from a project undergoing incubation at Apache.

-Hortonworks recommends creating a specific user, such as $\mathtt{knox}$ , to run and secure the gateway.
+Hortonworks recommends creating a specific user, such as knox, to run and secure the gateway.
 The following outlines the recommended ownership when running the Knox Gateway: